webkul/magento2_product_carousel_widget/README.md

 #Installation

-Magento2 Product Carousel module installation is very easy, please follow the steps for installation-
+## Magento2 Product Carousel module installation is very easy, please follow the steps for installation-

 1. Unzip the respective extension zip and create Webkul(vendor) and ProductCarousel(module) name folder inside your magento/app/code/ directory and then move all module's files into magento root directory app/code/Webkul/ProductCarousel/ folder.

+or

+## Install with Composer as you go
+Specify the version of the module you need, and go.

+    composer require webkul/magento2_product_carousel_widget

 Run Following Command via terminal
 -----------------------------------